 - Self-management – the ability to regulate your emotions and behavior in stressful situations and to set and work toward goals;

 - Growth mindset – the belief that you can improve your abilities, such as in math, through effort;

 - Self-efficacy – the confidence in your ability to reach a goal;

 - Social awareness – the ability to understand and empathize with others, particularly those with different backgrounds and cultures.

 West and his colleagues at Harvard’s Center for Education Policy Research concluded that the questionnaires that CORE developed were valid, although less statistically reliable for 3rd and 4th graders.
 Analyzing individuals’ responses by the middle schools they attended, West said they found strong correlations between students’ average ratings of social-emotional skills and their schools’ overall test scores in math and English language arts, along with students’ grade point averages.
 Self-management skills showed the highest correlation.
 Low social-emotional ratings corresponded to higher rates of suspensions and absenteeism in middle school.

 Social-emotional factors will count only for 8 percent of CORE’s new School Quality Improvement Index, which CORE introduced this year without including the social-emotional survey ratings.
-That will came next fall.
+That will come next fall.
 CORE’s hope is that schools with high ratings will share what they do well, and schools with low ratings, particularly with subgroups of struggling students, will change instructional approaches.
 But many researchers remain skeptical of including soft, potentially manipulable measures for school accountability.